abrasic/abratools/README.md

 **Code is a mess.
 Be careful using it in production.
 Bug reports, feature requests and PRs are appreciated.**

 * Working as of Blender 3.5.1.
-* Known bugs in 3.6.0:
+* Known bugs in 3.6.2:
-  * **Isolate Curves**: Due to an internal change with keymapping funcionality, Isolate Curves will only trigger by left-clicking only.
-Doing an initial shift-click, ctrl-click or box-selection of channels will not trigger F-Curve isolation.
-Instead, you need make your special selection and then shift-left-click on any channel to trigger Isolate Curves normally.
-We are actively finding a workaround to resolve this issue.
+  * **Isolate Curves**: Due to an internal change with keymapping funcionality, Isolate Curves can only be triggered by double-clicking inside of the channel box, instead of releasing left-click.
 * **Download** AbraTools [here](https://github.com/abrasic/abratools/releases).
 * **Installation instructions** [here](https://docs.abx.gg/support/download-and-setup).
 * **Read the docs** [here](https://docs.abx.gg).